 M. Grossman is the Jacob Viner Professor of International Economics in

-the Department of Economics and the Woodrow Wilson School of Public and
+the Department of Economics and the Princeton School of Public and

 International Affairs at Princeton University.
 Professor Grossman